chef-boneyard/chef-web-docs-2016/includes_chef/includes_chef_key_elements.rst

 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-|chef| is comprised of three main elements: a server, one (or more) nodes, and at least one workstation.
+|chef| comprises three main elements: a server, one (or more) nodes, and at least one workstation.

 * The |chef server| acts as a hub that is available to every node in the |chef| organization.
 This ensures that the right cookbooks (and recipes) are available, that the right policies are being applied, that the node object used during the previous |chef| run is available to the current |chef| run, and that all of the nodes that will be maintained by |chef| are registered and known to the |chef server|.
 * The workstation is the location from which cookbooks (and recipes) are authored, policy data (such as roles, environments, and data bags) are defined, data is synchronized with the |chef| repository, and data is uploaded to the |chef server|.